 By using a low, central bar, the open plan allows for a variety of seating and events, from coffee-tasting to barista battles.
 The standing and seated bars are the gathering hubs for coffee community events.
 The material rich back wall of hickory, exposed concrete and concrete tile act as a scenographic backdrop for the activity and energy of the space.

-The project is organized by an emphatic longitudinal wood screen which simultaneously thirds the space, houses a community meeting room, accents the island bar, and integrates the merchandise wall.
+The emphatic longitudinal wood screen negotiates the conditions of the building’s orientation by filtering western light, accentuating the space’s verticality, and creating three surfaces of the community room.
 The screen is composed of several softwood species in 2x and 1x thicknesses and of varied depth from 1x4's to 2x12's.
 Gaps occur in the ceiling and wall to regulate lighting, airflow, fire suppression and merchandise.

 Taken together, these fundamental elements create an open and dynamic space that holistically captures the experience of Onyx Coffee Lab.